axieinfinity/ronin-documentation/README.md

    yarn start
    ```

-By default, a browser window opens at [http://localhost:3000](http://localhost:3000).
+This command starts a local development server and opens up a browser window at [http://localhost:3000](http://localhost:3000).
+Most changes are reflected live without having to restart the server.

 ## Contribute to the documentation

-For instructions on how to get started with our project, see the
+All you need to know about contributing to the docs is available in the
 [Contribution guide](https://github.com/axieinfinity/ronin-documentation/blob/main/docs/CONTRIBUTING.md).

 ## Deploy the project

-Ronin documentation deployments are automated.
-When a pull request (PR) is merged to the `main` branch, it's
-automatically deployed to production and the status is displayed on the PR's
-page in GitHub.
+Documentation deployments are automated.
+When a pull request (PR) is merged to the `main` branch, it's automatically deployed to production and the status is displayed on the PR's page in GitHub.

 ## License